influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 and belongs to a [shard group](#shard-groups).

 ## Shard groups
-Shard groups are logical containers for InfluxDB shards.
-A single shard group contains time series data for a specific time range defined by the [shard group duration](#shard-group-duration).
+A shard group belongs to an InfluxDB [bucket](/influxdb/v2.0/reference/glossary/#bucket) and contains time series data for a specific time range defined by the [shard group duration](#shard-group-duration).
-A shard group belongs to an InfluxDB [bucket](/influxdb/v2.0/reference/glossary/#bucket).
+.

 {{% note %}}
 In **InfluxDB OSS**, a shard group typically contains only a single shard.